quardinlyttle/De10-32-bit-RISC-V-Processor-with-UART-and-VGA/README.md

 # 32-bit RISC-V Processor with UART and VGA on DE10-Lite FPGA

 This project implements a custom 32-bit RISC-V processor designed for educational purposes using Verilog.
 It interfaces with UART for dynamic instruction input and a VGA display to visualize register values in real-time.
-The processor was developed as part of **EECS 3216: Digital Systems Design** at York University.
+The processor was developed for our final project for **EECS 3216: Digital Systems Design** at York University.

 **Contributors**:
 - Salwan Aldhahab